-During the year, the Partnership changed its pension plan to the Healthcare of Ontario Pension Plan ["HOOPP"] and substantially all of the employees of the Partnership are members of HOOPP.
+The Partnership is a member of the Healthcare of Ontario Pension Plan ["HOOPP"].
 HOOPP is a multi-employer defined benefit pension plan that is being accounted for as a defined contribution pension plan as sufficient information is not available to follow the accounting guidelines for a defined benefit pension plan.
-The employer contributions made by the Partnership to the plan in the current year amounted to \$665,862 and are included in the Statement of operations and changes in net assets.
+The employer contributions made by the Partnership to the plan in the current year amounted to \$1,421,998 (2021 - \$665,862) and are included in the Statement of operations and changes in net assets.